valancej/documentation/_general/about/security.md

 ## Authorization for your source code provider

 To run your tests, we need to check out your code from your source code provider.
-Currently we support GitHub and Bitbucket but others will follow.
+Currently we support GitHub, GitLab, and Bitbucket.
 You can sign up for the Codeship via Email as well but as soon as you connect a repository with your Codeship account you are telling your source code provider that you allow us to check out your private repositories.

 You can revoke permission in your source code provider settings and by removing the Codeship's deploy keys and service hooks from your projects' configuration pages.